-The NSRL currently is comprised of four primary collections-Mammals, Genetic Resources, Invertebrate Zoology, and Birds (see Appendix A: Current Collection Profiles).
+The NSRL currently is comprised of four primary collections-Mammal Collection, Robert J. Baker Genetic Resources Collection (GRC), Invertebrate Zoology Collection, and Bird Collection (see Appendix A: Collection Profiles).
 Many notable mammalogists have been affiliated with the NSRL throughout its history.
-Consequently, much of this 50-year report may seem biased toward that collection.
-However, the GRC is growing at a phenomenal rate, the Invertebrate Zoology collection is seeing a resurgence of activity through the attention of its new Acting Collections Manager, Dr. Jennifer Girón, and the Bird Collection represents a valuable reference collection of birds from Texas.
+Consequently, much of this 50-year report may seem biased toward the Mammal Collection.
+However, the GRC is growing at a phenomenal rate, the Invertebrate Zoology Collection is seeing a resurgence of activity through the attention of its new Curator, Dr. Jennifer Girón, and the Bird Collection represents a valuable reference collection of birds from Texas.

-The Mammal Collection has been, and continues to be, particularly active and productive due to the research interests of TTU faculty who have focused primarily on mammals in their research programs.
-The collection began with the specimens collected by Dr. Robert L. Packard, who was hired in 1962 as the first mammalogist at Texas Tech University, and the mammal collection continued to grow after the hiring of Dr. Robert J. Baker in 1967.
-The collection originally was housed in the Department of Biology but was transferred to the basement of the current Museum building in 1971.
+The Mammal Collection has been, and continues to be, particularly active and productive due to the research interests of TTU faculty members who have focused primarily on mammals in their research programs.
+The collection began with the specimens collected by Dr. Robert L. Packard (Fig. 1), who was hired in 1962 as the first mammalogist at Texas Tech University, and the Mammal Collection continued to grow after the hiring of Dr. Robert J. Baker (Fig. 2, right) in 1967.
+The collection originally was housed in the Department of Biological Sciences but was transferred to the basement of the current Museum building in 1971.
 At that time, the Mammal Collection contained nearly 15,000 specimens.
 The collection then was transferred to the new NSRL building in late 1973.
 The collection grew to 50,000 specimens by 1988, 100,000 specimens by 2003, and now numbers more than 156,500 specimens.
-In addition to Dr. Packard and Dr. Baker (Horn Professor), other notable Texas Tech mammalogists that grew the collection and
+In addition to Dr. Packard and Dr. Baker (Horn Professor), other notable Texas Tech mammalogists that grew the collection and served as curators, collection managers, or research associates over the past 50 years include Drs.
+Hugh H. Genoways (Fig. 2, left); J. Knox Jones, Jr. (Horn

-1. Dr. Robert L. Packard
+Figure 1.
+Dr. Robert L. Packard.